DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding

 \subsection{Landmark mapping and recognition}

 To guide the user to their object goals, we first record the images and locations of landmarks during SLAM.
-Then, we use a fine-tuned CLIP model to match the user's description with goal images, whose corresponding location is sent to the navigation stack for navigation guidance.
+Then, we use a fine-tuned CLIP model to match the user's description with goal images, whose corresponding location and orientation are sent to the navigation stack for navigation guidance.
 The CLIP model version is ViT-B/32~\cite{radford2021lclip}.

 The landmark mapping process is performed simultaneously with SLAM.
 During SLAM, when the robot is at a landmark that might be a point of interest, we simply save the current robot pose in the map frame and an RGB image of the landmark to the disk with a single key press.
 No labels or text descriptions are needed at this stage.
 The resulting landmark map is shown in Fig.~\ref{fig:environment}.